Cold War (1979–1985): Middle East

 The Middle East saw several conflicts during this era.
-The Iran-Iraq War, pitted the new Islamic revolutionary government of Iran against the Iraqi Baathist state led by Saddam Hussein.
+The Iran–Iraq War pitted the new Islamic revolutionary government of Iran against the Iraqi Baathist state led by Saddam Hussein.
 Despite fighting an Iraq that was armed by both the Soviet Union and the West, Iran fought the invaders to a standstill.
 The war remained a stalemate until 1988, when a status quo ante-bellum cease-fire was arranged between the two parties.
 The war had claimed the lives of over a million people.

 The era also saw the continuation of the Lebanese Civil War (1975–1990), with the American-backed Israelis and the Soviet-backed Syrians fighting alongside various Lebanese political factions that they in turn supported.

 Africa

 In Africa, neither the Soviet Union nor the United States got directly involved in the numerous conflicts raging on the continent.
 However, several African civil wars turned into proxy wars involving foreign powers, with South African and Cuban soldiers fighting one another in the Angolan Civil War.
-Other conflicts in Africa were the Ethiopian Civil War, the War in Mozambique, the Second Sudanese Civil War and the Somali Rebellion.
+Other conflicts in Africa were the Ethiopian Civil War, the Mozambican Civil War, the Second Sudanese Civil War and the Somali Rebellion.
 This combined with a total of 20 successful coups meant that Africa was a continued source of instability throughout the 1980s.

 Along with the various military confrontations going on across the continent, South Africa, then still under the control the apartheid government, faced increasing isolation due to both its domestic repression of the indigenous black population and its assertive foreign policy.
 Soviet-bloc states continued their sponsorship of the ANC and other anti-Apartheid movements sending both lethal and non-lethal aid.
 South Africa witnessed increasing instability as both civil disobedience and militant violence against the white-minority government intensified.
 In western countries, such as the United States, there was a growing movement calling for the suspension of economic relations with South Africa, often referred to as the Disinvestment Movement.
 While the movement failed to bring about an immediate end to Western trade with South Africa, by the end of the decade the United States Congress would pass (over President Reagan's veto) the Comprehensive Anti-Apartheid Act, which combined with other nations taking similar measures, would strike a major blow to the South African economy.